tiger-swallowtails-2013/phase-2-guide/readme.md

 It's totally up to you to figure out what you want to do.
 If you need some help deciding, here's a few suggestions:

 1. Grab a challenge from Socrates!
-They're designed to help you explore key ideas
 2. Start working through/giving feedback on [exercism.io](http://exercism.io)
    they'll force you to write nice code!
 3. Take a stab at any of these [hundreds of